-This is a version of my Belgian Chocolate Cake which is one of the earliest cakes in my personal recipe repertoire.
+That cake is one of the earliest cakes in my personal recipe repertoire.
 I made it for this blog in my early days, then revisited it and updated a few years later.
 The recipe has never changed in all those years, it’s perfect.
 You can even make it as cupcakes, if you like.

-But it can’t be a heavy chocolate dessert, it has to have a lightness to it.
-This cake delivers.
+Spring and summer demand light desserts, and this cake delivers.
 It doesn’t have the overwhelming solidity that most flourless chocolate cakes have.
 Top it with juicy berries and a little hand shaken mason jar whipped cream and you will not be sorry.

 When you slice into it the crisp shell crackles and buckles, revealing a dark moist better-than-brownie-like interior.

 Just gaze into that dark chocolate interior…that’s what delicious looks like.

 - Berries are so good right now I couldn’t resist.
 I like to slice the strawberries and intersperse a few edible flowers.
 I don’t do this until shortly before serving so the berries and flowers are fresh.
 Any berry would work on this cake.

 - The cake doesn’t need any garnish at all, and sometimes I’ll just sprinkle it with powdered sugar and serve with whipped cream.
 Try spicing the whipped cream with a little cinnamon for a nice touch.

 - Ice cream goes especially well with the deep chocolate of this cake, I use vanilla, it allows the flavors to shine.